-- Flexible contribution options – your not locked into set contributions amounts
+- Flexible contribution options – you are not locked into set contribution amounts.

 Parents often ask me what the impact on financial aid would be in utilizing a conventional 529 plan.
 Unfortunately, most parents believe that it will negatively impact them, which is wrong.

 If the parent is the account owner, accounts are treated as assets of the parent, which has a smaller impact on federal financial aid than if the assets were those of the child.
 The current federal financial aid formula considers no more than 5.6 percent of parents’ assets and 20 percent of a child’s assets available to pay for college.

 Individual institutions may consider parents’ assets differently when deciding how to distribute financial aid.
 Be sure to consult the college or university financial aid office and your wealth advisor about your situation.

 Practically, any type of saving for college could impact your federal financial aid; it should not deter you from deciding to save and invest.
 Another point that parents of multiples or multiple children should consider is that the more kids you have in college at one time, the lower your Expected Family Contribution (EFC).
 The more kids you have in college at any point in time is one of the most significant impacts on your federal financial aid.

 If you have questions about college planning or any wealth planning topic, including portfolio management and tax planning, contact me to discuss how I may be able to help you prepare for college and other financial and lifestyle goals.